boetiusj/hugo/content/pages/interior-painter-kansas-city.md

 - Furniture, etc. to move?
 - Deep colors (canary yellow, electric blue) require more prep work

 Sometimes it can be tough to evaluate different proposals: this one includes paint, that one charges extra for materials.
-Here's a [little help when comparing proposals.](/compare-paint-bids/) Info hound?
+Here's a little help if you're [comparing proposals.](/compare-paint-bids/) Info hound?
 Take a look at our [Frequently Asked Questions](/faqs/).

 ![white mantel](/images/interior/mantel-white-close.avif)

 ### Interior Paint Quality